 It is important here to point out that when Christ says, “I will come on thee as a thief,” He is telling them they are dead, as in dead for all eternity.
 It is the dead church of Sardis that Christ comes upon as a thief, and it is the dead church of Sardis that does not know the hour that He will come.
 If the dead church does not know the hour of Christ’s coming, shouldn’t the church that is not dead know it?
 How can we say this?

 The chart which showed the Feasts of the Lord reveals the Feast of Trumpets is a two-day feast with the first day being the Rapture of His saints and the second day being the Day of the Lord.
-The first day, the Rapture of His saints is the day the Rapture takes place, so the only ones who belong to Christ that remain on the earth will be the 144,000 referred to in Revelation 7.
+The first day is the Rapture of His saints when all those that are ready and watching for his return will be caught up to meet Him in the air.
+The only ones who belong to Christ that remain on the earth will be the foolish virgins that were not aware of the hour the groom was coming and the 144,000 referred to in Revelation 7.
 If you are still here the following day, which is the Day of the Lord, it means Christ came on you as a thief in the night.
-In other words, you did not know which day His return would be.
+In other words, you are the evil servant that did not know the day and were not aware of the hour your master would return.
 What Paul says in I Thessalonians 5 should now make a lot more sense.

 1 Thessalonians 5:1-2 (KJV) 1 But of the times and the seasons, brethren, ye have no need that I write unto you.
 2 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 3 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.
 4 But ye, brethren, are not in darkness, that that day should overtake you as a thief.
 5 Ye are all the children of light, and the children of the day: we are not of the night, nor of darkness.